Skip to main content

 - alembic upgrade head

 • start: The command(s) with which to start your app.
-Called from dbos start.
+Called from dbos start, which is used to start your app in DBOS Cloud.

 Example: